Faaahim15/Auto-Pause/README.md

-# 🎥 Auto Pause - Chrome Extension
+# 🎥 Auto Pause Video- Chrome Extension

 Automatically pauses a video when you're not on the tab, and plays it again when you come back.
-Perfect for multitaskers who hate missing even a second. 😭💻
+Perfect for multitaskers who hate missing even a second.💻

 ---